Tomb ANB: The tomb

 The tomb is located on a plateau in the foothills of Dra' Abu el-Naga'.
 The tomb opens up to a deep pit at the entrance.
+The possibility that the tomb entrance was covered by a pyramid can not be ruled out.
 Behind the pit is a gallery extending into the rock.
 Halfway down the gallery is a chamber on one side and a niche on the other.
 The gallery ends in a very deep protective well.
 This feature later became common in royal tombs.
 The well may have served a double purpose.
 It would have protected the tomb from floods during the rainy seasons, and provided the royal occupant with an access to the underworld.
 The protective well has two chambers at the bottom.
-These chambers may have served as a false tomb to throw off potential robbers.
+These chambers may have served as a false tomb to throw off potential tomb robbers.
 Beyond the well is a second gallery which leads to the burial chamber.
 This final chamber is rectangular in shape and features two pillars.

 Finds

-A basalt bust of a woman, who may be Ahmose-Nefertari was discovered in the tomb.
+A basalt bust of a woman, who may be Ahmose-Nefertari, though stylistically dates to a later point in the New Kingdom, was discovered in the tomb.
 The statue is now in the Metropolitan Museum of Art (M.M.A.
 21.7.9).